abplayzGH/VectorDrift/README.md

 ## 👥 Team

-Developed by a student team as part of a school video game design project.
+Developed by a student team for the TSA Video Game Design competition Made by Adam Lawrence, Ryan Hamilton, Brenden Shipp

 ---